openstack-archive/patrole/README.rst

 Quickstart
 ----------
 To run Patrole, you must first have `Tempest`_ installed and configured properly.
-Please reference Tempest's `Quickstart`_ guide to do so.
+Please reference `Tempest_quickstart`_ guide to do so.
 Follow all the steps outlined therein.
 Afterward, proceed with the steps below.

 #.
 You first need to install Patrole.
 This is done with pip after you check out